vasilisa-iatckova/version_control_assignment/assignment.md

     - c.
 What was the commit message associated with the last modification to the `-Week 2` line of `index.md` file?
 (Hint: use `git blame` and `git show`, check out their help pages if you are not sure what to do)

- 5. In the course website repository (or another repository you want to clone from GitHub), modify one of its existing files:
+ 5. In the course website repository (or another repository you want to clone from GitHub), modify one of its existing files, do not `git add` or `git commit` yet:
      - a.
-What happens when you do `git stash`?
+What happens when you do `git stash`, be specific about what happens to your uncommitted changes after `stash`.?
        > Answer here
      - b.
 What do you see when you run `git log --all --oneline` after stashing your modification?
        > Answer here
      - c.
-Run `git stash pop` to undo what you did with `stash`, in what scenario might this be useful?
+Look up what `git stash drop` and `git stash pop` does, either Google or use `--help`.
+Run `git stash drop` to undo what you did with `stash`, in what scenario might `stash`-ing, `pop`-ing, and `drop`-ing be useful?
        > Answer here

  6. One common mistake when learning `git` is to commit large files that should not be managed by `git` or adding sensitive information like security keypairs for Amazon Cloud Services.
-Navigate back to your assignment repository and try adding a random text file to the repository, making some modifications and commits to your repository, and deleting that file from history.
-(Simply deleting a file with `rm` in a repository will not remove version controlled history, you may want to look at [this](https://help.github.com/articles/removing-sensitive-data-from-a-repository/))
+Navigate back to your assignment repository and try adding a random text file to the repository (use `touch`), making some modifications and commits to your repository, and deleting that file with `rm`.
+But deleting with `rm` will not delete that file's recorded git history, therefore we need to do a little more.
+You may want to look at [this](https://help.github.com/articles/removing-sensitive-data-from-a-repository/))

     > Perform the commits and deletion, this question will be graded based on your commit history on GitHub.
+I should see commits for when you added your file and made modifications, and I should see a commit for when you deleted the files.

  7. Like many command line tools, `git` provides a configuration file (or dotfile) called `~/.gitconfig`.
 Create an alias in `~/.gitconfig` so that when you run `git graph`, you get the output of `git log --all --graph --decorate --oneline`.
 You can do this by directly modifying the `~/.gitconfig` file or by using the `git` command line functionality.